 Di Martino: What we know today is that autism is a neurodevelopmental condition that is characterized by impairment in social communication and by a pattern of restricted, stereotyped interests or behaviors that can be seen very early on.
 During play, for instance, a young child with autism may spend more time lining up toys in a particular order than engaging in pretend play.
-Later on, in individuals who are verbal and have typical intelligence, this might be seen as being particularly interested in specific topics, such as trains or maps, to the point that these interests can interfere with their learning and their ability to interact.
+Later on, in individuals who are verbal and have typical intelligence, this might [manifest] as being particularly interested in specific topics, such as trains or maps, to the point that these interests can interfere with their learning and their ability to interact.

-Milham: In terms of mechanisms, there is general agreement that patterns of brain connectivity in autism — whether you’re looking structurally or functionally — are different.
+Milham: In terms of mechanisms, there is general agreement that patterns of brain connectivity in autism—whether you’re looking structurally or functionally—are different.
 The question now is, what is the nature of these differences?
-And as you can imagine, the brain is highly complex and heterogeneous, so maybe there’s one network or set of networks that shows increased connectivity in autism, and another that may show decreased connectivity.
+And as you can imagine, the brain is highly complex and heterogeneous, so maybe there’s one network or set of networks that shows increased connectivity in autism and another that may show decreased connectivity.

 So we started with a group of colleagues who had already participated in data-sharing initiatives, and we began spreading the word and the invitation among other colleagues.
-And we were pleased to find they were ready to provide access to data for the purpose of accelerating the pace of discovery about the brain connectome in autism.
+We were pleased to find they were ready to provide access to data for the purpose of accelerating the pace of discovery about the brain connectome in autism.

 IEEE Pulse: What led up to ABIDE?

 After that came the ADHD-200 data-sharing project Dr. Di Martino mentioned, which launched in 2011, and then ABIDE came along to focus on autism data.
-For that, Dr. Di Martino, Stewart Mostofsky (director of the Laboratory for Neurocognitive and Imaging Research, Kennedy Krieger Institute in Baltimore), and I worked to pull together previously collected autism imaging data, aggregate the data, openly share it, and put minimal restrictions on users.
+For that, Dr. Di Martino, Stewart Mostofsky (director of the Laboratory for Neurocognitive and Imaging Research, Kennedy Krieger Institute in Baltimore), and I worked to pull together previously collected autism imaging data, aggregate the data, openly share them, and put minimal restrictions on users.
 For instance, people don’t have to register their analyses with us, but we ask them to appropriately cite where they got the data.

 IEEE Pulse: With the success of ABIDE I in providing more than 1,100 datasets, why was it important to continue with the second iteration of ABIDE?